RameshRaja05/DjangoCRM/README.md

 ## Learn more about Django

 It's inspired from this youtube channel Justdjango's tutorial get started with django.
 It's a 9 hour long video.
-He walks through all important concepts such as Authentication,Authorization,Permisssion,Reset password.
-Feel free to check it out.
+He walks through all important concepts such as Authentication,Authorization,Permisssion,Reset password etc. Feel free to check it out.